 Collectibility/Transparency/Simplicity.
 These interrelated principles apply primarily to tax administration and, although they are generally noncontroversial, are too often overlooked.
 Voluntary compliance is an essential ingredient in most state and local tax structures; these principles help maintain taxpayer confidence in and compliance with the system.
 In addition, if a tax is easy to comply with and easy to collect it is also less costly to do so, and more funds are available for other business and government needs.

 Efficiency.
-This is sometimes considered an aspect of equity.
 Taxes should be imposed without distorting economic behavior; the tax code should not pick winners and losers.
 The notion of a broad base and low rate is a manifestation of the efficiency principle.
-Similarly, the tax compliance and administration processes should not be unnecessarily inefficient and costly (which is frequently a consequence of violating the simplicity principle).
+Similarly, the tax compliance and administration processes should not be unnecessarily inefficient and costly (frequently a consequence of violating the simplicity principle).

-Taxes Matter.
+Taxes matter.
 Individuals and businesses make decisions every day about where to live, to invest, to expand.
 Illinois’ overall business climate and economic prospects are critical factors in those decisions.
-Our tax structure and each taxpayer’s anticipated tax liabilities are certainly not the only piece of the puzzle, but they play an important role in the process.
-Individual tax provisions and our tax code as a whole should adhere as closely as possible to these principles.
-The Taxpayers’ Federation of Illinois supports those measures that do so, and opposes those that do not comport with good tax policy.
+Our tax structure and each taxpayer’s anticipated tax liabilities are certainly not the only piece of the puzzle, but they play an important role.
+Accordingly, specific tax provisions and our tax code as a whole should adhere as closely as possible to the principles set forth above.
+The Taxpayers’ Federation of Illinois supports those measures that do, and opposes those that do not comport with good tax policy.